ahiyantra/ahiyantra/index.md

 I constantly work on improving my understanding of full-stack web & game programming.
 My hobbies include reading, learning & machines in general.
 My mindset as a professional includes not minding either traveling or relocating when required.
 I'm prepared for experiencing adventures.
 I feel that going through a new experience is never a bad thing.
 If something about my profile piques your curiosity, then please feel free to contact me about it.
 Other than that, I recommend checking out my various personal & professional projects.

 Relevant quotes :
 "Keep iterating.
 Make mistakes & learn lessons.
-Everyone starts somewhere.
+Everyone must start somewhere.
 Being a beginner is always the first step towards being an expert."
  — Rand Anon ..
-"The more number of human lives i can influence while my mortal form still lasts, the more of an immortal entity i can turn into."
+"The more number of human lives i can influence while my mortal form lasts, the more of an immortal entity i can turn into.
+Our history shall be my judge."
  — Know Knayme ..

 ------------